Doing Business in Kenya

 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

-Expats who've found success doing business in Kenya bring several key skills to the boardroom table: patience, respect for cultural differences, tolerance of uncertainty, and an ability to build personal relationships with business partners.
-The country achieved a ranking of 61st out of 190 countries in the World Bank's 2018 Ease of Doing Business Survey.
+Expats who've found success doing business in Kenya bring several key skills to the boardroom table: patience, respect for cultural differences, tolerance of uncertainty and an ability to build personal relationships with business partners.
+The country achieved a ranking of 56th out of 190 countries in the World Bank's 2020 Ease of Doing Business Survey.
+It performed exceptionally well in protecting minority investors (1st) and getting credit (4th) but ranked poorly in starting a business (129th) and registering property (134th).

 A handshake is an appropriate greeting – start with the most senior person in the group and be sure to shake hands with each person present.

 Dress neatly and presentably.
-Dark formal suits are standard.
+Dark formal suits are standard, despite the heat.

-Gift-giving is common practice in business.
+Gift-giving is a common practice in business.
 However, gifts should be small and tasteful.
 Stationery branded with one's company logo is usually an appropriate choice.
+Presents are not necessarily expected in business relations, although over holiday seasons like Christmas a gift basket on behalf of the organisation may be exchanged.

 Traditionally, Kenyan culture tends to be patriarchal and the corporate environment does sometimes reflect this.
 However, this is slowly changing as the country modernises.